Expand your PS5 storage for less on Black Friday

 Black Friday officially begins on November 26 this year, but that doesn't necessarily mean you should wait that long.
 We see many stores go super early.
 Black Friday has become more of a week-long affair, so many might go live on the Monday of the 22nd.

 Given how often the Firecuda 530 and WD SN850 have been selling out, though, it might be worth bagging yours next time you see it, even if there isn't a discount.
 The 1TB Samsung 980 Pro might actually go even cheaper than usual, as it seems to be well-stocked at most retailers and gets regular discounts.
-Which we're delighted with as it's one of the best models out there for the PS5.
+Which we're delighted with as it's one of the best models out there for the PlayStation 5.

 We may earn a commission for purchases using our links.
 Learn more.